 - Some instructors also consider holding a moment of silence for reflection.

 We are gathering more detailed and specific examples of ways to address students in times of distress.
-If you would like to share messages in support of students during the grieving of our country in light of our current moment of racial injustice, we invite your messages at the following link: Sharing Messages of Support to Students.
+If you would like to share messages in support of students during the grieving of our country in light of our current moment of racial injustice, we invite your messages via email at email@example.com.
 We hope to offer examples demonstrating how some Iowa State faculty addressed their students in the wake of racist incidents and illustrate language of concern for students during a variety of difficult circumstances.

 Share well-being resources

 It’s also helpful to let your students know about resources that exist to help them during a stressful time.
 In particular, remind students that Iowa State University is committed to proactively facilitating the well-being of all students.
 We welcome and encourage students to contact the following on-campus services for assistance regarding their physical, intellectual, occupational, spiritual, environmental, financial, social, and/or emotional needs:

 - Student Wellness call 515-294-1099 or via website (http://studentwellness.iastate.edu);

 - Thielen Student Health Center call 515-294-5801 (24/7 Medical Advice) or via website (http://www.cyclonehealth.org);

 - Student Counseling Services call 515-294-5056 or via website (https://counseling.iastate.edu);